tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-_animation_and_transformation.md

   <figcaption>Arranged left-to-right, top-to-bottom: frames 100, 200, 300 and 400.</figcaption>
 </figure>

-If you wish to save the file in some format other than TIFF -- such as JPEG, PNG, or TARGA -- refer to the [saveFrame()](http://py.processing.org/reference/saveFrame.html) reference entry.
+If you wish to save the file using a different name, and/or in some format other than TIFF -- such as JPEG, PNG, or TARGA -- refer to the [saveFrame()](http://py.processing.org/reference/saveFrame.html) reference entry.

-The [`save()`](http://py.processing.org/reference/save.html) function differs from `saveFrame()` in that it accepts a file-name argument -- however, it does not automatically append frame count digits.

 ## DVD Screensaver Task